 Step 6: Sign Up

-Your health insurance broker or your carrier of choice can help you.
-Alternatively, you can work with a professional through Medicare.gov once you’ve made your selection on the website.
+Your health insurance broker or your carrier of choice can help you sign up for your plan.
+You can also get help from someone at Medicare.gov once you’ve made your selection on the website.

-Is Medicare Part D Less Expensive Than Medicare Advantage, for Prescription Costs?
+Is Part D Cheaper Than Medicare Advantage for Drug Costs?

 Medicare Advantage, sometimes called Medicare Part C, bundles all your Medicare benefits under a single plan from a private insurance company.
-Medicare D, on the other hand, only offers prescription coverage.
+Medicare D, on the other hand, only offers drug coverage.

-Depending on the tiers of prescription medications, copays might range from $0 for a generic medication up to $25 on Part D.
+Depending on the tiers of prescription medications, copays might range from $0 for generic drugs up to $25 on Part D.

-We ran the numbers on a few Medicare Advantage plans available in New York and found that prescription drug coverage varied widely, depending on the plan and the pharmacy.
-The EmblemHealth VIP Value HMO quoted an affordable price (before the $295 deductible) for three common medications used for type 2 diabetes, high blood pressure, and high cholesterol: metformin, Lovastatin, and Metoprolol tartrate.
+We ran the numbers on a few Medicare Advantage plans available in New York and found that drug coverage varied widely.
+The EmblemHealth VIP Value HMO quoted an affordable price (before the $295 deductible) for three common drugs used for type 2 diabetes, high blood pressure, and high cholesterol.

-Will Medicare Part D Cover a COVID-19 or Flu Vaccine?
+Will Medicare Part D Cover COVID-19 or Flu Vaccines?

 Medicare Part D does not cover flu vaccines.
 Medicare Part B may cover one flu shot per season through an approved health care provider.

-However, Medicare Part D will cover a COVID-19 vaccine, according to the Coronavirus Aid, Relief, and Economic Security Act.
+Medicare Part D will cover a COVID-19 vaccine, according to the Coronavirus relief act.

-What Does a Medicare Advantage Plan With Prescription Coverage Typically Cost vs. Medicare Part D?
+What Does a Medicare Advantage Plan With Drug Coverage Cost vs. Medicare Part D?

-Since both Medicare Advantage and Part D are both written by private insurers, premiums and prescription costs vary widely.
+Since Medicare Advantage and Part D are both written by private insurers, premium and drug costs vary widely.
 In 2020, the average base premium for Medicare Part D was $32.74 per month.

 What If I Want to Change My Medicare Advantage Plan to Medicare Part D?

-You can switch from a Medicare Advantage plan to Medicare part D during Medicare’s General Enrollment Period, from January 1 through March 31 each year.
-If you miss that enrollment period, you can sign up during the Open Enrollment Period, from October 15 through December 7.
+You can switch from a Medicare Advantage plan to Medicare part D during Medicare’s general enrollment period during the first three months each year.
+If you miss that period, you can sign up during the open enrollment period, from October 15 through December 7.

-If you have special circumstances, you may be eligible to change your plan at other times.
-These circumstances include, but aren’t limited to:
+You may be able to change your plan at other times for some special reasons.
+These reasons include, but aren’t limited to:

 How We Chose the Best Medicare Part D Companies

-We looked at multiple plans from most of the major Medicare Part D providers, entering the same location into Medicare.gov to view our choices.
-Based on the offerings, we then visited the website for each of the best providers.
-Overall, we evaluated more than 30 plans from eight providers.
-We evaluated the user experience on each site, the availability of a mobile app, pricing, coverage, financial stability, Medicare Star Ratings, and availability across the U.S. We looked for companies with high ratings, few customer complaints, widespread availability, and reasonable pricing across prescription medicine tiers 1 through 5.
+We looked at many plans from most of the major Medicare Part D providers, entering the same location into Medicare.gov to view our choices.
+Based on the offers, we then went to the website for each of the best options.
+We looked at more than 30 plans from eight providers.
+We evaluated the user experience on each site, the availability of a mobile app, pricing, coverage, financial stability, Medicare Star Ratings, and availability across the U.S. We looked for companies with high ratings, few customer complaints, widespread availability, and good pricing across drug tiers 1 through 5.